corptools-api/CorpTools-API-Examples/README.md

 ## common 'gotchas'

-* It is strongly recommended to use a [JWT library](https://jwt.io/).
+* It is strongly recommended to use a [JWT library](https://jwt.io/) to create your token.
 This streamlines and simplifies your code; reducing the possiblity for error.

+* [JWT](https://jwt.io/) also has a helpful debugger on the homepage to test the structure token.